Compounding and how it can grow your super

 It’s important to remember that all investments, including super, have some risk.
 Volatility is when the returns on your investment go up or down over time.
 The level of volatility your super investment could have will depend on the types of assets that your super is invested in.

-While history shows that members’ super balances have increased over the long term - if a member had invested in AustralianSuper’s Balanced option over the past 20 years, they would have more than four times their initial investment today1 - there are periods when investment markets are volatile, and returns are negative.
+While history shows that members’ super balances have increased over the long term - if a member had invested in AustralianSuper’s Balanced option over the past 20 years, they would have more than four and a half times their initial investment today1 - there are periods when investment markets are volatile, and returns are negative.

 Your super is an important investment – and it’s yours